kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 The labels and annotations proposed here are not versioned.
 Putting a version into the key would forever complicate label-selection (because we would have to query over multiple labels).
-However, if we do need versioning, we can introduce versions by including a prefix like `v2:` (and we would likely do `v2:[...` or `v2:{...`).
+However, if we do need versioning, we can introduce versions to annotation values by including a prefix like `v2:` (and we would likely do `v2:[...` or `v2:{...`).
 Colons are not valid in namespaces nor in group-kinds, so there is no conflict with the existing (v1) usage described here.
 Labels cannot include a `:` character, so if we needed to version a label we can use `v2.`,